Low flying helicopters

 Tomorrow is Halloween, and yes, kids do trick or treat in Shaw.

-Last year Frozen Tropics had some really good tips for prepping for the day.
+really good tips for prepping for the day.
 Also if this is your first Halloween, you may want to check with neighbors to see if there is anyone else giving out candy, 'cause if yours is the lone house, it may decrease the numbers of kids showing up.

 Kids have shown up on our block between 5:30 or 6:30 or 7PM and 8PM when some of us stop giving our candy.
 The sign of when to stop giving out candy is when you've get bands of uncostumed teenagers coming to your door for candy.
 I stop when the cute kid signal fades out with the crappy teen noise.
 Then I turn off my porch light, turn off the 1st floor lights and retreat to the rear of the house.